Kristina Londakova

 But the best approach might be different today compared to five years ago – public attitudes and awareness shift quickly.
 And it is likely to differ between audiences, with public attitudes to the environment varying greatly.

 Climate communications specialists Climate Outreach have identified seven segments in the UK (the Britain Talks Climate segments) based on their views on climate.
-Ranging from the most sceptical ‘Disengaged Traditionalists’ who are skeptical of anthropogenic climate change, all the way to ‘Progressive Activists’, consistently acting to fight it.
+Ranging from the most sceptical ‘Disengaged Traditionalists’ who are sceptical of anthropogenic climate change, all the way to ‘Progressive Activists’, consistently acting to fight it.

 Spurred on by the huge attention given last year to the UN COP26 climate conference in Glasgow, we ran a large online randomised-controlled trial with a UK representative sample of 8,007 adults to test different ways of framing the importance of the event.
 This was the largest such trial to our knowledge, comparing multiple message framings, across different population segments, in a single recent UK study.
 Participants were shown a short briefing about the climate summit and then were randomised to see one of seven framings (or none, in the control group):